Skip to main content

 We built Nova Cloud first and assumed the CLI would be an afterthought.
 Then we watched how incidents actually play out.

 An alert fires in Slack.
 Someone opens a terminal.
 They check a dashboard.
 They go back to Slack to update the team.
-Four tools, zero shared state.
-We realized the multi-interface story isn't a feature — it's the whole point.
+Four tools, no shared state.
+The multi-interface story is not a feature on top of Nova.
+It is the point of it.

 Nova runs on one backend.
-Conversations, connected skills, and investigation state persist across browser and terminal, with related approval and notification flows connected around them.
-Start in the browser, pick it up from the terminal, and route results into the channels your team already watches.
+Conversations, connected skills, and investigation state persist across browser and terminal, with the related approval and notification flows connected around them.
+Start in the browser, pick it up in the terminal, and route results into the channels your team already watches.

 The CLI matters most for session continuity.
-You're deep in a debug session, get pulled into a meeting, come back an hour later — astroctl nova --continue picks up where you left off.
-Full investigation state, evidence collected, hypotheses tested.
-The terminal renders investigation blocks natively, supports slash commands with tab completion, handles structured paste for YAML.
-It's not a stripped-down web app.
-It's an operator tool.
+You are deep in a debug session, get pulled into a meeting, and come back an hour later. astroctl nova --continue picks up where you left off, with the full investigation state, the evidence collected, and the hypotheses tested.
+The terminal renders investigation blocks natively, supports slash commands with tab completion, and handles structured paste for YAML.
+It is an operator tool, not a stripped-down web app.

 What still isn't great

 Multi-step plans sometimes over-commit.
-Nova will propose a five-step remediation when a single command would do.
-The plan critic catches the worst of these, but "technically correct but unnecessarily complex" plans still get through more than we'd like.
+Nova will propose a five-step remediation when one command would do.
+The plan critic catches the worst of them, but plans that are technically correct and unnecessarily complex still get through more often than we would like.

-And context compaction — summarizing long conversations to fit the context window — sometimes loses details that matter.
-We've built guardrails around this (explicit failure rather than silent truncation), but the fundamental tradeoff between context length and information density is unsolved.
-It's an industry-wide problem, not just ours, but it affects investigation quality on long-running sessions.
+Context compaction, summarizing a long conversation to fit the context window, sometimes drops details that matter.
+We guard against the worst case by failing explicitly rather than truncating silently, but the trade-off between context length and information density is unsolved.
+It is an industry-wide problem, and it affects investigation quality on long sessions.

 Deployment

-There's no single right deployment model for infrastructure AI:
+There is no single right deployment model for infrastructure AI.

-- Nova Cloud — Fully managed.
-Sign in, connect your infrastructure, start asking questions.
+• Nova Cloud: fully managed.
+Sign in, connect your infrastructure, and start asking questions.

-astroctl novafrom your shell.
-Same backend, operator-native interface. - Nova Direct — Self-managed via Docker Compose.
+• Nova Direct: self-managed with Docker Compose.
 Your data, your models, air-gapped if you need it.